-But back to our Private View guide, aimed at first time home buyers and millennial buyers and renters, you don’t have to buy there and then.
+But back to Private View: Shop for Art, which is aimed at first time home buyers and millennial buyers and renters, you don’t have to buy there and then.
 The budget may not stretch to an original work of art, but it’s a good place to start learning about art and how to collect art.

 To find out more read our blog on Artwork for a Minimalist Interior.
 There’s you’ll discover what to look out for, how to find your style and taste to suit your home.
 And we describe how to judge and what exactly works with the minimalist interior.
 It gives great insight into trends, prices and who’s who on the scene.
 Your eye will be trained to look for colour and detail and you’ll develop a taste and a bank of knowledge on which to decorate your home.
 In short, Private Views are a free and fun education.